Injury Prevention Foley, MO

 Muscle Imbalance

-Muscle balance is key to maintaining healthy joints and staving off injury.
-Imbalance can result in dependency on one muscle group, which may cause your body to force it to participate in an activity it shouldn’t.
-It also prevents you from having ideal posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher likelihood of injury.
-Muscle imbalance can refer to insufficient muscle balance between muscle groups, such as having a strong hamstring and weak quadriceps, or in the same muscle group, such as the four muscles in the rotator cuff having different levels of strength.
+Muscle balance is crucial to maintaining healthy joints and staving off injury.
+Imbalance can result in overemphasis for one set of muscles, which may cause your body to force it to participate in an activity it shouldn’t.
+It also prevents you from having ideal posture, and the weaker muscles will become tired more quickly, increasing the risk of injury.
+Muscle imbalance can refer to inadequate muscle balance between muscle groups, such as having a strong hamstring and weak quadriceps, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
 Symptoms include:

-Customized injury prevention with our professional physical therapists in Foley, MO will ensure that different muscles and muscle groups are equally strong.
+Customized injury prevention with our professional physical therapists in Foley, MO will ensure that your muscles are at optimal proportional strength.

 Movement Dysfunction

-Movement dysfunction can impact your stability and impede your body’s ability to naturally perform functional movements, causing injury.
-Neurological issues, inflammation, previous injuries, and muscle imbalance call all contribute to movement dysfunction.
+Movement dysfunction can impact your stability and impede your body’s ability to naturally perform functional movements, increasing your risk of injury.
+It can be caused by a variety of musculoskeletal issues.
 It can lead to:

 • Joint mobility limitations